hellMarty/achievement_site/README.md

 For data fetching the SWR is used (https://swr.vercel.app/).

-- Runs by executing "npm run dev" in the Frontend folder.
+- Runs by executing `npm run dev` in the Frontend folder.

 ---
 #### BACKEND